anomdule/anomdule.github.io/_pages/predoc-journey.md

 ## Introduction

-This page documents my journey to a Ph.D. in Applied Economics—from building research experience and preparing my application to navigating interviews, offers, and ultimately choosing Penn State University.
+This page documents my journey to entering a Ph.D. in Applied Economics—from building research experience and preparing my application to navigating interviews, offers, and ultimately choosing Penn State University.

 I hope it also serves as a useful resource for future applicants, especially those coming from non-traditional backgrounds.
 There is no single path to entering a Ph.D. and this was mine.